Kingswood (band)

-Kingswood is an Australian alternative rock group, formed in 2007 in Melbourne, Australia by Fergus Linacre, Alex Laska, Jeremy "Mango" Hunter and Justin Debrincat.
-The group has released five studio albums to date.
+Kingswood is an Australian alternative rock group, formed in 2007 in Melbourne by Fergus Linacre, Alex Laska, Jeremy "Mango" Hunter, and Justin Debrincat.
+In July 2025, they signed with ABC Music.
+The group has released eight studio albums to date.

 History

 2007–2013: Formation and EPs

 Kingswood formed in 2007 by Fergus Linacre (lead vocals), Alex Laska (lead guitar), Jeremy "Mango" Hunter (bass) and Justin Debrincat (drums) having met at Melbourne Grammar School.
 In 2010, the group released a self-titled EP, limited to 500 copies on CD.
 Their debut single "Yeah Go Die" was released in February 2011 and received airplay on Triple J. "Medusa" was released in June 2012, followed by "She's My Baby"/"Wolf" in October 2012.
 "Ohio" was released in April 2013, alongside the deluxe re-release of the EP Change of Heart.